python-bootcamp-ucd/bootcamp2020/docs/index.md

 Besides the hour of live teaching each day, there will be several YouTube/pre-recorded videos that will complement the content taught each day.
 Some videos we will recommend watching ahead of time, others should be viewed after that day's session.
 We will make it very clear which is which!

 To better cement concepts taught each day, a homework assignment will be given.
 The three assignments total will build on each other so that by the end, you will have finished a fun Python project!
-Our theme this year is climate.
-Stay tuned to see an example of a finished project.

 ### Agenda and Daily Objectives